Family moving into new home.

 Gift Of Equity Example

-Suppose a retired couple was moving to a smaller home and decided to sell their family home to their son and his new wife.
-The home’s value is $200,000, but the parents wish to cover the 20% down payment for their son.
-Rather than writing their son a check for $40,000, they would simply sell the home to their son for $40,000 less than its market value.
+Suppose a pair of retired parents move to a smaller home and decide to sell the family home to their child and their child’s spouse, a young couple.
+Let’s say the house is worth $200,000 and the parents want to cover the 20% down payment.
+Instead of writing a check for $40,000, the parents can sell the home to the young couple for $40,000 less than its market value.

-The $40,000 difference is the gift of equity and serves as the son’s 20% down payment.
-The son is likely to have an easier time getting a mortgage since he’ll have 20% equity in the home.
-He’ll also avoid paying private mortgage insurance, which is often required for down payments less than 20%.
+The $40,000 difference is the gift of equity and serves as the couple’s 20% down payment.
+The couple may have an easier time getting a mortgage since they have 20% equity in the home.
+They can also avoid paying private mortgage insurance (PMI), which is required for down payments of less than 20%.

 Gift Of Equity Requirements

 There are a couple of specific requirements that the parties must meet to complete a gift of equity.
-Sellers should keep these in mind if they’re considering using this strategy to sell a home to a loved one.
+Sellers need to complete these steps if they use this strategy to sell a home to a loved one.

 A gift letter is a document that summarizes all of the information about the gift, including the appraisal price and the sale price.
 Both the buyer and seller must sign the letter.
 A second letter will accompany other official documents at the home’s closing.

-To complete a gift of equity, the home’s seller must have an official appraisal done.
-Using the appraisal, the parties can determine the sale price and the gift of equity.
-The lender requires this appraisal, and the appraisal value will be included in the gift letter.
+To complete a gift of equity, the home’s seller must get an official appraisal.
+Using the appraisal, the parties can determine the sale price and the amount of the gift of equity.
+Keep in mind that your lender always requires an appraisal, and the appraisal value is included in the gift letter.
+This helps your lender document the transaction and makes sure the gift of equity is clearly recorded.

 Cons Of A Gift Of Equity

-• Legal fees for both parties: A gift of equity requires a contract between the two parties.
-As a result, one or both parties may have fees to an attorney to draft the contract.
+• Legal fees: A gift of equity requires a contract between the two parties.
+As a result, one or both parties may have fees to a real estate attorney to draft the contract.

-• Potential trigger of the gift tax: The IRS requires that people file a gift tax return when they transfer more than $15,000 in gifts to another individual.
-If the gift equity equals more than $15,000, then a seller would have to file this return.
+• Potential trigger of gift tax: The IRS requires you to file a gift tax return on gifts greater than $17,000.
+If the gift equity equals more than $17,000 or $34,000 for a couple, then the seller will need to file this return.
+Consider consulting a tax or real estate attorney to help navigate this process.

-• Negative effect on local real estate market: A gift of equity reduces the sale price of a home.
+• Impacts the local real estate market: A gift of equity reduces the sales price of a home.
 Doing so could impact the neighborhood’s real estate market because there’s a record of a property being sold below market value.

 The Bottom Line

 A gift of equity is a strategy that people can use to sell a family home to a relative for less than its market value.
 The lower sale price serves as the buyer’s down payment, making it easier for them to buy the home.
-A gift of equity can help a home buyer avoid private mortgage insurance, thereby lowering their monthly payment.
-A gift of equity can also allow a buyer to purchase a home without having to save up for a down payment.
-Be sure to research the different types of financial gifts and their limitations.
+If you’re thinking of using a gift of equity you’ll want to make sure you know the pros and cons going in and that you have a real estate professional who can help guide you through the process.